MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsEventsPolicy.md

 ## PARAMETERS

 ### -AllowWebinars
-This setting governs if a user can create Webinars using Teams Events.
-Set this to Disabled to disable a user from creating webinars
+This setting governs if a user can create webinars using Teams Events.
+Set this to **Disabled** to disable a user from creating webinars.

 ```yaml
 Type: String